gutiKristian/viz/Fundamentals of visualization.md

 Associated with subconscious perception, cannot be used for all shapes of marks (circle).
 The most suitable markers for displaying orientation are those that have their "main axis".

 ## Texture
+Texture is mostly associated with polygons, regions, and surfaces.
+In 3D, a texture is usually considered an attribute of geometry.

+## Movement
+It involves changes over time, such as shifting position or flashing.
+Movement's key aspects include:

+- speed of change
+- direction: path of movement, whether along axes, diagonally, or arbitrarily
+- change: variations in other visual variables through movement, like growing/shrinking, lightening/darkening, or rotating

+# Basic visualisation techniques
+From Lecture 5 - spatial data visualisation

+## 1D Data
+One-dimensional data is often obtained by sampling a physical phenomenon as it moves along a curve in space.

+Technique to visualise:

+Map the spatial data to one of the dimensions (axes) of the screen and:
+   1. plot the data values themselves either to the second dimension of the screen (creating a bar graph)
+   2. colour code the marker or region along the first axis (colour bar).

+### 1D multivariate
+Here we posses more than one value for one data input.
+We can extend the previous techniques by **juxtapositioning** or **superimpositioning**.

+#### Juxtapositioning
+Set of isolated graphs used especially in cases where the variables have different scales.

+#### Superimpositioning
+Draw individual lines or other primitives in a different style and / or color so that we can distinguish the individual data.

+## 2D Data
+Displayed mainly by mapping the spatial attributes of the data to the spatial attributes of the screen.
+The resulting visualisations can be:
+1. Image
+2. Rubber sheet
+3. Cityscape
+4. Scatterplot
+5. Map
+6. Contours

+### Rubber sheet
+Rubber sheet visualisation is a powerful technique for emphasising important data features through controlled spatial distortions.
+It is widely used in cartography and data analysis to help viewers gain better insights into complex data by highlighting areas of interest while maintaining the overall structure of the dataset.

+### Cityscape
+This type of visualization is created by drawing 3D objects (generally blocks) in various places in the plane.
+The data then controls the attributes of these graphic objects (e.g., height, color).

+### Scatterplot
+Visualises discrete dataset, there's no interpolation.
+Data point is placed in the graph, individual data values affect the color, shape, or size of individual marks.

+### Contours, isobars
+Displays boundary information that is derived from an image and represents a certain continuous phenomenon, such as altitude or temperature.
+It is also referred to as isovalue (e.g., isobar), which means "one value", so the contour in the map determines the boundary between points above and below this value.

+### 2D multivariate

+**Juxtapositioning**
+- stacking several 2D visualisations of one variable into one 3D visualisation
+- can be hard to detect relationships
+- limited by the number of variables that can be displayed
+  - especially for techniques that already use the third dimension (cityscape)

+**Superimpostitioning**
+- limited by the number of variables that can be displayed
+- draw individual data using translucent surfaces

+In adiition to this we can use techniques that don't visualise whole data but one-dimensional subsets, projections, or various summaries.

+1. Frequency histogram
+2. Merging rows and columns
+3. Linear probes

+## 3D Data